kentrachmatsaclay/PubLayNet/README.md

 # PubLayNet

+# Note from Kent

+- run `pip install -r requirements.txt`
+- open `experiments.ipynb`
+- Download the model weights below (MaskRCNN-Resnet50-FPN) and put it in the root folder

+I already modified the code so it can download the figures
+## Introduction
 PubLayNet is a large dataset of document images, of which the layout is annotated with both bounding boxes and polygonal segmentations.
 For more information, see [PubLayNet original](https://github.com/ibm-aur-nlp/PubLayNet)